Know the Facts About Metabolic Syndrome

 It is obvious that there is no single magic bullet that can overcome this condition.
 The best way is to take the above nutrients in the form of a nutritional cocktail that contain most of the above mentioned nutrient.
 In a properly formed cocktail, the amount of each single nutrient is reduced, while the overall effect is still achieved.

 Epidemiological studies have shown that modest exercise is beneficial.
 However, unequivocal metabolic benefits from exercise will not be achieved from a casual walk a couple of nights a week.
 Significant, regular, chronic exercise is required to see improvements in insulin action, triglycerides, and HDL cholesterol.
-Exercise is as powerful a tool as weight loss.
+Exercise is as powerful a tool for weight loss.

 4. Weight Management.